chndler/city_distance_checker/README.md

 # City Distance Checker

 This script allows you to check if people from a CSV file live within a specified radius of a given city.
-The script will update the CSV file with a new column that indicates whether each person is within the specified radius.
+The script outputs a new CSV file with a new column that indicates whether each person is within the specified radius.

 ## Requirements
 1. Python 3.x